suyash023/beginner-tutorials/readme.md

 The system runs on ROS Kinetic-kame with Ubuntu machine with packages roscpp, rospy, std_msgs, message_generation installed.

+Additional rqt package components must also be installed to view the ros messages.

 ## Building the code.
 ```
 mkdir -p catkin_ws/src